Börek with chard (Mangold), feta and yoghurt and refreshing lemon balm water

 (chard contains bitter substances which are removed through the steaming process)

-(We used 2 leaves at once, so we had two layers of feta-chard and yoghurt each)
+(We used two leaves at once, so we had two layers of feta-chard and yoghurt each.)

 In the mean time chop some lemon balm and put it in you water to have a refreshing and healthy summer drink.
 Instead of lemon balm you can also take actual lemons, cucumbers, oranges, watermelon basically any of your favourite fruit.
 Adding ginger in your water is an additional health bust, supporting your immune system.